ovh/docs/pages/web/domains/dns_zone_dmarc/guide.en_gb.md

 #### DMARC record <a name="dmarc-record"></a>

 You can add the DMARC record to your DNS zone from the OVHcloud Control Panel.
-To do this, log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB), then go to the `Web Cloud`{.action} section.
+To do this, log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB), and click the `Web Cloud`{.action} tab.
 In the left-hand column, select the domain name in the `Domain names`{.action} section, then click on the `DNS zone`{.action} tab to access your DNS zone.

-Once you have viewed your DNS zone, click on the `Add an entry`{.action} button, then click on “Mail records” in `DMARC`{.action}.
+Once you have viewed your DNS zone, click on the `Add an entry`{.action} button, then click on "Mail records" in `DMARC`{.action}.

 Below is a full description of the tags used for the OVHcloud **DMARC record**: